Hoshi2206/Data-Analyst-Excel-Reporting/README.md

 <details>
 <summary><b> 2.
 Key Insights & Constraints (Click to expand)</b></summary>

-Based on the performance metrics in `image_8f1065.png` and `image_8f10ab.png`:
 * **High-Volume Revenue Anchors:** The heavily sponsored segments serve as the primary revenue drivers for the platform. *Office & Batteries* generates **$61.76M** (2.47M units) and *Printers & Ink* pulls in **$100.04M** (1.41M units).
 This explicitly proves the advertising framework successfully scales top-line customer reach.
-* **The Net Profit Margin Hypothesis:** Because *Office & Batteries* requires 8,436.05 sponsored units compared to only 3,484.05 organic units, the business is highly dependent on paid traffic. **Due to the lack of specific ad fee data, we must hypothesize** that if customer acquisition costs (CAC) follow industry-standard averages, the true net profit margins for these high-performing categories may be heavily compressed by hidden marketing overhead.
+* **The Net Profit Margin Hypothesis:** Because *Office & Batteries* requires 8,436.05 sponsored units compared to only 3,484.05 organic units, the business is highly dependent on paid traffic. **Due to the lack of specific ad fee data, we must hypothesize** that if customer acquisition costs (CAC) follow industry-standard averages, the true net profit margins for these high-performing categories may be different.

 </details>